Being a Game Dev at a game studio, one year into it

 I knew I had to make a switch and work on making games as a full time job.

-… but it was hard to act on it.
-I was getting paid really well, working with a kickass team on a kickass project.
+• I was getting paid really well, working with a kickass team on a kickass project.

-I was in a very confortable zone.
+I was in a very confortable zone

-Mentors
+1) Mentors

 Talking to them about it helped me understand the reasons why I wanted to make a change.

-HomeTeamGameDev
+2) HomeTeamGameDev

 The HomeTeamGameDev group helped me solidify that I really enjoyed making games.

-Gain confidence to even apply for jobs
+3) Gaining confidence to even apply for jobs

-The main person to call out was Chris DeLeon (one of the perks of HomeTeamGameDev is that you get to have some mentorship sessions with people that are/were in the game industry) I scheduled one with Chris and he was able (maybe without knowing) give me the confidence to actually apply for a job.
+The main person to call out was Chris DeLeon (one of the perks of HomeTeamGameDev is that you get to have some mentorship sessions with people that are/were in the game industry).

-I remember him saying something to the effect that he saw I had the skills and what I needed was to figure out a way of getting my foot in the door.
+• I remember him saying something to the effect that he saw I had the skills and what I needed was to figure out a way of getting my foot in the door.

-Support from my wife
+4) Support from my wife

 My wife was extremely supportive.
 Emotionally and financially.

-She was also onboard with making any changes in our life to account for the pay cut I would be getting.
+• She was also onboard with making any changes in our life to account for the pay cut I would be getting.

 Looking back at my first year at Ubisoft’s Red Storm studio